High school students race model cars powered by the sun

 SMUD’s 13th annual Solar Car Race at Cosumnes River College promotes STEM education

-Over 300 high school students will gather at Cosumnes River College to race model solar-powered cars they’ve designed and built themselves.
-The teams all use the same solar panels, motors and gear sets, but they choose their own materials and design each car themselves.
-It’s up to each team to be creative and innovative and build the fastest car possible.
+Up to 300 high school students will gather at Cosumnes River College to race model solar-powered cars they’ve designed and built themselves.
+The teams all use the same solar panels, motors and gear sets, but each car is unique—it’s up to the teams to be creative and innovative and build the fastest car possible.

 Cosumnes River College (south quad)